suizokukan/katal/README.md

 (1) configuration file
 The informations stored in the configuration file are written in the PARAMETERS global variable.
 PARAMETERS is filled by get_parameters_from_cfgfile() and is a configparser.Configparser object.
+The default name of the configuration file is set by the DEFAULT_CONFIGFILE_NAME global variable and may be set by the commande line (see --configfile option).

 [log file]    : parameters about the logfile use log file  : True/False; if False, all the messages are written only to the console.